Eric Chen

 Bio

 I am a first-year PhD student at Carnegie Mellon University.
-I build principled frameworks that enables reliable inference and decision-making from complex data.
-My interests include:
+My research focuses on developing principled frameworks for machine learning and statistical inference in complex systems, with applications to scientific discovery.
+My current interests include:

 AI for Science

-How can we leverage machine learning tools to estimate causal effects while preserving validity and develop robust methods under modern data challenges like confounding and selection bias?
-Data-Driven Decision-Making
+How can we leverage machine learning to estimate causal effects with statistical validity, and design robust methods under confounding, selection bias, and distribution shift?

 Publications